For Hearing Instrument Dispensing Applicants

 ILE Written Exam

-The International Licensing Examination (ILE), a written examination administered by the International Hearing Society (IHS), is one of the two examinations required for registration as a HIP with CHCPBC.
+The International Licensing Examination (ILE), a written examination administered by the International Hearing Society (IHS), is one of the two examinations required for licensure as a HIP with CHCPBC.
 If you have already passed the ILE Written Exam, please advise the College at the time of applying.
 You will need to have IHS provide proof of this directly to CHCPBC.

 Otherwise, once approved as a Provisional HIP, you are eligible to sit for the ILE Written Exam.
 You must register for your first attempt within six months of completing your Provisional HIP practicum (660 hours of supervised clinical practice).
-Conditional registrants who have satisfied the practicum requirement prior to obtaining Provisional licensure should register for their first ILE Written Exam attempt within six months of being granted Provisional licensure.
+Provisional licensees who have satisfied the practicum requirement prior to obtaining Provisional licensure should register for their first ILE Written Exam attempt within six months of being granted Provisional licensure.

 CHCPBC provides your details to IHS — they will contact you directly to provide instructions about your examination booking, including payment for the examination.
 ILE Written Exam results are sent directly to the College after at least 10 business days, and CHCPBC will provide you with notice of your results shortly thereafter.
 For more information about the ILE Written Exam, visit the IHS website.